 ...nobody reads it. ❌

-1. Segmentation: Get the right message to the right people
+1. Segmentation: Getting the right message to the right people

 You need to segment your internal communications in order to ensure that you’re sending a personalized message likely to be read and acted upon.
 The more you can tailor your messaging according to people’s affinities, routines, and preferences, the more successful you’ll be in reaching them.